DevSolar/pdclib/Readme.txt

 UINTN_C() macros, and some improvements in the internal headers.
 Test drivers still missing, but added warnings about that.

+v0.3 - 2005-11-21
+Adds test drivers, fixes some bugs in <string.h>.

-v0.3 - unreleased
+v0.4 - unreleased
-Should contain at least one overlay for GCC / x86, and implementations for parts of <stdlib.h>.
-Some test drivers.
+Implementations for parts of <stdlib.h> and <stdio.h>.